Screengrab via [Twitch.tv/pokimane](https://www.twitch.tv/videos/740247417)

 Recommended Videos

-While it may not be some viewer’s preference, the exponentially growing style seems to be preferable due to the interesting anime art style.
+While not everyone enjoys watching VTubers, the style is exponentially growing and seems to be popular due to its interesting anime art style.
 It also gives people the opportunity to create a character completely separate from their identity.

-Despite the chance to create a character, some VTubers use the technology to just have fun while being themselves.
-These designs and backgrounds give VTubers a lot of room to be creative and make an experience that can be changed often and easily.
-Sometimes watching a VTuber feels like an anime itself.
+Despite the chance to create a character, some VTubers use the technology to simply have fun while being themselves.
+These designs and backgrounds give VTubers a lot of room to be creative and facilitate an experience that can be changed often and easily.
+Sometimes, watching a VTuber feels like an anime itself.

-Technically, becoming a VTuber isn’t that much different than being a regular one.
-It’d help if you still had a decent idea of what you want to do on your channel, though.
+Technically, becoming a VTuber isn’t that much different than being a regular streamer.
+It helps if you have a decent idea of what you want to do on your channel, though.
 Despite being theoretically similar, VTubing has a slightly higher barrier of entry due to equipment requirements.

 Here’s everything you need to know about becoming a VTuber.

 PCs are a lot stronger than they used to be.
-You can get away with using an office desktop, but if you’re looking to be the real deal, you’ll need to come out swinging the big guns.
+You can get away with using an office desktop, but if you’re looking to be the real deal, you need to come out swinging the big guns.
 The more powerful your gaming rig is, the stronger your quality will be.
-Don’t forget you’ll also have to have a strong camera presence, to begin with.
+Don’t forget you also need a strong camera presence to begin with.

-Rendering your avatar will take a chunk of your PC resources.
-Buying a high-tier gaming PC will ensure a stable performance while you stream.
-Plus broadcasting any game will make a strong PC struggle at times, so buying an S-tier PC will definitely keep your programs running smoothly.
+Rendering your avatar takes a chunk of PC resources.
+A powerful gaming PC ensures a stable performance while you stream.
+Plus, broadcasting any game will make a strong PC struggle at times, so buying an S-tier PC will keep your programs running smoothly.

 A smooth viewing experience will be key to retain most of your viewers.
 You aren’t out of options if you don’t have a rig that can do both, however.
 You can try turning off your avatar when you’re playing a game and turning it back on when you pause or take a break to interact with the chat.

 You might think your webcam isn’t that important when you’re an anime character, but it definitely is.
 You’ll need a strong webcam to breathe life into your avatar.
-To reflect small gestures and movements in your character, you’ll need to have a solid webcam.
+To reflect small gestures and movements in your character, you need a solid video feed.

-A little smirk as a reaction can make the difference between making a moment on your stream memorable.
-Combining your webcam with a high-end microphone will also allow you to captivate your audience with your silky voice.
+Even a little smirk can make a moment on your stream memorable.
+Combining your webcam with a high-end microphone will also let you captivate your audience with your silky voice.
 Aside from making you sound clearer, a decent microphone will also eliminate most of the background noise and allow you to tinker with voice-changing settings while still sounding somewhat natural.
-Upping your equipment game will also be beneficial when it comes to the business side of VTubing.
+Upping your equipment game is also beneficial when it comes to the business side of VTubing.

 Do your thing, and do it right.
 If you’re building an audience and meet some goals, eventually, you’ll be spotted by sponsors and agencies.
-Having all the necessary and solid equipment can make an excellent first impression, bringing you every so close to that partnership you’ve dreamed of.
+Having all the necessary equipment can help you make an excellent first impression, bringing you closer to that partnership you’ve dreamed of.

-If you’re not showing a face on stream, you’ll need an avatar.
-Keeping the same avatar for a an extender period of time is a great way of maintaining a persona, while switching it up down the line when your name is a valuable asset is something to plan for.
-You can hire professional avatars through freelancing channels if you’re unaware of how to create one.
-Inform them about what you’d like to see in your avatar and even share some basic sketches that you may have on hand.
+If you’re not showing your face on stream, you’ll need an avatar.
+Keeping the same avatar for an extended period of time is a great way to establish a persona.
+Switching it up further down the line can be helpful, but only if your name is well-known.
+You can hire professional avatars through freelancing channels if you don’t know how to make one.
+Inform them about what you’d like to see in your avatar and even share some basic sketches you may have on hand.

-These professionals can show you how to use your avatars to the best of their capabilities while recording, but asking for assistance during the setup process can also be charged separately.
+These professionals can show you how to use your avatars to the best of their capabilities while recording, but assistance during the setup process might cost you more.

 VDroid mostly functions with templates, allowing you to do further customization if needed.
 Despite being more straightforward, you can still make advanced adjustments, like a hair redo, with the program.

 YouTube is your friend.
 There’ll be countless avatar-creation program guides hidden in the algorithm.
-Keep searching, if you don’t find anything, come back in a few weeks.
-Someone will likely upload a guide often.
+Keep searching, and if you don’t find anything, come back in a few weeks.
+Someone will upload a guide every so often.

-Use a facial cam software to transition your expressions into your avatar
+4) Use facial cam software to transform your expressions into your avatar

 If your avatar were to stand still without doing anything while streaming or in a video, it’d result in a boring experience for your viewers.
-You’ll need to bring your avatars to life like Pinnochio, and there are multiple alternatives you can try out to do this.
+You need to bring your avatars to life like Pinnochio, and there are multiple ways you can do this.

-FaceRig, Wakaru, VTube Studio, and Luppet are some of the well-known facial cam software among VTubers.
+FaceRig, Wakaru, VTube Studio, and Luppet are some of the most well-known facial cam programs among VTubers.
 If you went ahead and created an avatar with VDroid, you can also try out VSeeFace.

-Test out each program, and you’ll find what suits you best.
-They all work differently, so when you’ve found one suitable to your skill level and needs, you’re as right as rain.
+Test out each program and you’ll find what suits you best.
+They all work differently, so when you’ve found one that suits your skill level and needs, you’re as right as rain.

-Fans love to be included, ask them what they prefer and how to improve.
+You can also make it an event and encourage your audience to help you decide which program to use.
+Fans love to be included, so ask them what they prefer and how to improve.

-Different facial cam software all come with its own tutorials and you’ll need to add your avatar to the program yourself alongside configuring your webcam and microphone.
+Different facial cam programs all come with their own tutorials, and you’ll need to add your avatar to the program yourself alongside configuring your webcam and microphone.
 You’ll also be able to adjust your avatar’s posture and other similar settings through your facial cam software.

 Once you create your avatar, you’re basically done with all the essentials of VTubing.
-The rest is basically the same as regular content creation and you’ll just need to start recording with your avatar on the screen.
+The rest is essentially the same as regular content creation, and you just need to start recording with your avatar on the screen.

-Depending on the streaming software of your choice, doing this may be slightly different.
-Open Broadcaster Software (OBS) is one of the more popular streaming tools on the market and you’ll just need to add your facial cam software’s output on top of the screen you want to capture.
+Depending on the streaming software of your choice, your method of doing this may be slightly different.
+Open Broadcaster Software (OBS) is one of the most popular streaming tools out there, and you just need to add your facial cam software’s output on top of the screen you want to capture.

-This will basically work as a picture-in-picture situation where you’ll be streaming two screens from your computer: the game or content you’d like to share and your avatar.
+This will effectively work as a picture-in-picture solution where you’re streaming two screens from your computer: the game or content you’d like to share and your avatar.
 If you can’t seem to figure out how to do this on your preferred recording platform, you can simply search for guides with keywords like “X recording program VTubing tutorial” or “How to stream two screens at once on X recording program?”

 While the technology might’ve progressed in recent history, let’s be real.
 Technology always finds a way to break when you need it most.
-Some behave in unexpected ways when you’re off screen.
+Some programs behave in unexpected ways when you’re off-screen.
 They can detect an empty frame, leaving your avatar motionless, revealing that it is in fact, not real.
-Don’t ruin the illusion, do tests and make sure it’s near perfect.
+Don’t ruin the illusion—do thorough tests and make sure it’s near perfect.

-Don’t beat yourself up though, if it doesn’t work perfectly, you can fix it.
-It can also be quite funny when things go wrong, use it to your advantage.
+Don’t beat yourself up if it doesn’t work perfectly.
+You can fix it.
+It can also be quite funny when things go wrong, so use it to your advantage.
+The best VTubers are masters at navigating this type of situation, making their streams even more entertaining.

 Consider shooting test clips and streams after you have everything set up and run different scenarios to see how your avatar behaves once you’re in front of your audience.
 Ironing out all the bugs before you actually get busy creating content will help you look more professional.